mricharz/josie-core/README.md

-Simple-JavaScript-Framework
+Josie-Framework
 ===========================

-This is a simple and small OOP framework based on jQuery.
+This is a simple OOP framework based on jQuery.
 Makes JavaScript more _Java_ than _Script_.